Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Introduction

-\xhdr{Present work} To address the above challenges, we introduce \textbf{Therapeutics Data Commons (TDC)}, the first unifying framework to systematically access and evaluate machine learning across the entire range of therapeutics (Figure~\ref{fig:overview}).
-At its core, TDC is a collection of curated datasets and learning tasks that can translate algorithmic innovation into biomedical and clinical implementation.
-To date, the full collection contains 66 datasets (see Table~\ref{tab:datasets}) spread across 22 learning tasks (see Table~\ref{tab:learning-tasks}).
-Datasets in TDC cover a wide range of therapeutic products (\textit{e.g.}, small molecule, biologics, gene editing) across the entire discovery and development pipeline (\textit{i.e.}, target identification, hit discovery, lead optimization, manufacturing).
-To unify diverse data modalities and learning tasks, we develop a novel three-tiered hierarchical structure to organize tasks and datasets in TDC (see Section~\ref{sec:design}).
+\xhdr{Present work} To address the above challenges, we introduce Therapeutics Data Commons (TDC), a first of its kind platform to systematically access and evaluate machine learning across the entire range of therapeutics (Figure~\ref{fig:overview}).
+TDC provides AI-ready datasets and learning tasks, together with an ecosystem of tools, libraries, leaderboards, and community resources.
+To date, TDC contains 66 datasets (Table~\ref{tab:datasets}) spread across 22 learning tasks, 23 strategies for systematic model evaluation and comparison, 17 molecule generation oracles, and 33 data processors, including 5 types of data splits.
+Datasets in TDC are diverse and cover a range of therapeutic products (\eg, small molecules, biologics, and gene editing) across the entire range of drug development (\ie, target identification, hit discovery, lead optimization, and manufacturing).
+We develop a Python package that implements all functionality and can efficiently retrieve any TDC dataset.
+Finally, TDC has 29 leaderboards, each with carefully designed train, validation, and test split to support systematic model comparison and evaluation and test the extent to which model performance indicate utility in the real-world.

-Importantly, datasets in TDC are machine learning-ready, where input features are processed into the most accessible format possible, such that ML researchers can use them directly as input to ML algorithms.
-Further, TDC provides numerous functions for model evaluation, meaningful data splits, data processors, and oracles for molecule generation.
-All features of TDC are designed to easily integrate into the ML workflow.
-To this end, we develop an open-source software library that allows for efficient retrieval of any TDC dataset and implements supporting functions for learning tasks.
-We also provides realistic leaderboards where we curate learning tasks into meaningful train, validation, and test splits to provide a systematic model development and evaluation framework and test the extent to which algorithmic advancements transfer to real-world settings.
-The overarching goal of TDC is to expedite the development, validation, and transition of machine learning into therapeutics production and clinical implementation.
+Datasets and tasks in TDC are challenging for prevailing machine learning methods.
+To this end, we rigorously evaluate 21 domain-specific and state-of-the-art methods across 24 TDC benchmarks (Section~\ref{sec:leaderboard}): (1) a group of 22 ADMET benchmarks are designed to predict properties of small molecules---it is a graph representation learning problem; (2) the DTI-DG benchmark is designed to predict drug-target binding affinity using a patent temporal split---it is a domain generalization problem; (3) the docking benchmark is designed to generate novel molecules with high docking scores in limited resources---it is a low-resource generative modeling problem.
+We find that theoretic domain-specific methods often have better or comparable performance with state-of-the-art models, indicating urgent need for rigorous model evaluation and an ample opportunity for algorithmic innovation.

+Finally, datasets and benchmarks in TDC lend themselves to the study of the following open questions in machine learning and can serve as a testbed for a variety of algorithmic approaches: